NG-ZORRO/ng-zorro-antd/components/empty/doc/index.en-US.md

 ### Global Customizable Empty Content

 You may notice or used some inputs like `nzNotFoundContent` in some components.
 Now they would use `Empty` component.
-And you can even render a user default empty component, either by providing a `NZ_DEFAULT_EMPTY_CONTENT` in your root module or invoke `setDefaultEmptyContent`.
+So you can provide `nzDefaultEmptyContent` to customize them.